 - Using alcohol or drugs to cope

-- Cultivate supportive relationships at work and beyond by turning to co-workers for support, lean on your friends and family members, and build new satisfying friendships.
+- Cultivate supportive relationships at work by turning to coworkers for connection, camaraderie, and advice

-- Improve time management by creating a balanced schedule, leaving earlier in the mornings, planning regular breaks, establishing healthy boundaries, and not over-committing.
+- Improve time management by creating a balanced schedule, using a planner, leaving earlier in the morning to get to work, planning regular breaks, establishing healthy boundaries, and not over-committing to tasks.

-- Include task management skills such as prioritizing tasks, breaking projects into small steps, delegating responsibility, and being willing to compromise.
+- Improve task management skills such as prioritizing tasks, breaking projects into small steps, delegating responsibilities, and being willing to compromise.

-- Break bad habits such as limiting perfectionism, flipping negative thinking, clearing up your act, looking for humor, and not trying to control the uncontrollable.
+- Break bad habits such as limiting perfectionism, flipping negative thinking into positive thinking, clearing up your act, looking for humor, and not trying to control the uncontrollable.

-- Increase productivity by talking to your employer about workplace stressors, clarifying your job description, requesting a transfer, ask for new duties, and taking time off.
+- Increase productivity by talking to your employer about workplace stressors, clarifying your job description, requesting a transfer, asking for new duties, and taking time off.